TechyZeldaNerd/The-Inferno-Shoutbox-of-Din/README.md

 Okay, so I am playing around with this and changing some code.
 Plugin Library will probably be required within a few changes.
 I might also change the way some stuff works, I'm not sure yet.

-This plugin requires the latest developer version of Plugin Library, otherwise the CSS may not insert correctly
+This plugin requires the latest developer version of Plugin Library, otherwise the CSS may not insert correctly The plugin is updated for 1.8, it WILL NOT work on 1.6.